 There are some noticeable tactical differences to his game on the opposite touchline, namely his being more inclined to drive inward rather than overlap on his weaker left foot, but he nonetheless remains an astute full-back.

 While Sidibé would be a fine replacement for Bellerín should the Arsenal star move on this summer, calling him an upgrade is, at best, a short-term assessment.
-A more exciting possibility is that he could be brought in to succeed Nacho Monreal on the left.
+With the arrival of Sead Kolasinac from Schalke, the Bosnian will take over at left wing-back, but he can also play on the left of a back three.